VicJRT/Test---9-9-Multiplication-table/README.md

 ## Introduction

-This is javascript practice.
+This is javascript practice.<br>

-Target:
+Target:<br>
-Create a page to calculate 9*9 Multiplication table.
+Create a page to calculate 9*9 Multiplication table.<br>
-There will be a submit button on the page.
+There will be a submit button on the page. <br>
-When submit the variables on the page, the calculated result will be display.
+When submit the variables on the page, the calculated result will be display.<br><br>

-Input : Player can submit two variables. (variable A and variable B)
+Input : Player can submit two variables. (variable A and variable B)<br>
-Output: To display the calculated result of A * B on the page.
+Output: To display the calculated result of A * B on the page.<br><br>

 ### Test - 99 Multiplication table.html